W. C. D. Veale: Early years

 Veale was born in Bendigo on 16 May 1895, and educated locally.
 He was later apprenticed to an engineer at the Whittlesea Council in Morang, Victoria.

 First World War

 Veale enlisted in the Australian Imperial Force on 14 February 1916.
 In October 1917, while he was one of a party marking out an assembly position, the party came under fire and several of the party were seriously wounded.
 While under continuous shell fire, Veale attended to all of their wounds, got them to safety and then successfully marked out the assembly position.
 "For conspicuous gallantry and devotion to duty", he was awarded the Distinguished Conduct Medal.

 Veale was commissioned lieutenant in May 1918.
 While on operations in the Somme, France, in August 1918, in a single night when under enemy shelling, he supervised the construction of two bridges required for use by the infantry next morning, without alerting the enemy.
 For this deed he was awarded the Military Cross.
+The citation for the medal, appearing in The London Gazette in February 1919, reads as follows: